praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 * MySQL or PostgreSQL (yet to be decided)

 #### Important Note :

-    Usually MERN Stack is MongoDB , ExpressJS , ReactJS , NodeJS.
-But for our product, we need a hierarchical database management system not a document oriented that's why we will be using MySQL or PostgreSQL instead of MongoDB.
+<p> Usually MERN Stack is MongoDB , ExpressJS , ReactJS , NodeJS.
+But for our product, we need a hierarchical database management system not a document oriented that's why we will be using MySQL or PostgreSQL instead of MongoDB. </p>

 ### Project Landing Page: Winter of Code